EQUALITY AND DIVERISTY

 We eliminate discrimination by:

-- Delivering a comprehensive assembly curriculum that celebrates diversity and equality in relation to religion, race, sexuality and gender as well as an accessible curriculum that caters for students of all abilities including external organisations like MESMAC
+- Delivering a varied assembly curriculum that celebrates diversity and equality in relation to religion, race, sexuality, and gender.

-- Creating displays around school that celebrate and promote the preservation of people’s right to choose and be themselves in terms of the protected characteristics
+- Creating displays around school that celebrate and promote people’s right to be themselves which are informed by the protected characteristics.

-- Promoting our Values & Vision that actively endorse the qualities of kindness, respect, and pride.
+- Taking all available opportunities to promote our school Vision & Values that actively endorse the qualities of kindness, respect, and pride.

 We advance equality of opportunity by:

-- Providing training for all staff on meeting the needs of all learners, being mindful of unconscious bias and giving careful consideration to the language they use.
+- Providing training for all staff on meeting the needs of all learners, being mindful of unconscious bias and considering the language we use.

 - Systematically monitoring indicators such as student progress, attendance at school and behaviour by learner group, in order to identify any gaps and required interventions.

-- Providing a broad, balanced curriculum which is open to all students (for example, students are given the opportunity to studying two MFLs in KS3 and make choices of their pathways in year 8 also.).
+- Providing a broad, balanced curriculum which is open to all students and enabling students to decide their individual pathways through an options process in year 8 as well as in year 9 and 11.

-- Providing an enhanced transition programme for Year 7 students with additional needs or vulnerabilities via the use of iLeaders to help students adapt and allow for their smooth transition.
+- Providing an enhanced transition programme for Year 7 students with additional needs or vulnerabilities.

-- Creating iLeader roles throughput all key stages who have the opportunity to lead on projects that involve protected characteristics as well as promote god citizenship (There are diversity iLeaders for: Anti-bullying, Diversity, LGBTQ+, Eco-green, recycling, PBT etc)
+- Creating iLeader roles throughput all key stages offering the opportunity for students to lead on projects that involve protected characteristics as well as promote good citizenship (E.g., Anti-bullying iLeaders, Diversity iLeaders, LGBTQ+ iLeaders and Eco-iLeaders,)

-- Providing additional support for students with additional barriers to learning, including those with protected characteristics via the SRP and the support it offers more vulnerable students and ensuring that students with additional needs have a place in mainstream education and are seen as the norm not the exception.
+- Providing additional support for students who experience barriers to learning, including those with protected characteristics via the SRP (School Resourced Provision) and the Nurture Centre.

-- Looking to maximise participation in trips, visits and extra-curricular activities by all students.
-This includes strengthening systems to monitor rates of participation and actions to address any gaps between learner groups.
+- Maximising the participation of all students in trips, visits, and extra-curricular activities through the targeted use of Pupil Premium funding and the PTA bursary.
+This includes strengthening systems to monitor rates of participation in extra-curricular activity and actions to address any gaps.

 - Encouraging a diverse workforce including through the wording of recruitment adverts and through use of anonymous recruitment software.